 Early morning jog at Violettes Lock by Paul Graunke

-This year, we had 16 participants volunteer to join the TowpathGO! fundraiser.
-Together, they raised $17,000!
+This year, nearly 20 participants volunteered to join TowpathGO! fundraiser.
+Together, they raised over $18,000!
 What caused these individuals to answer the TowpathGO! call?

 John Kehne, a Canal Steward with the Trust, was inspired to get involved with TowpathGO! because of his personal relationship with the Park.